jhedev/django-elm/README.md

 ##Requirements
-Make sure you have installed the Haskell Platform and runghc in your path.
+Make sure you have installed the Haskell Platform and ghc in your path.

 Install Elm with:

 `cabal install elm`

-##Installtion
+##Installation

-`python setup.py install` will install all needed files
+`python setup.py install` will compile the elm compiler and install all needed files

 Now you can add `elm` to your INSTALLED_APPS in your django project.